 Travelling to or from the north

 If you arrive in Cyprus through legal ports of entry in the south (see Entry and exit), you can cross into the north.
-You can cross at checkpoints at Ledra Street or the Ledra Palace (pedestrians only) and Ayios Dhometios in Nicosia, and at Astromeritis, Limnitis, Pergamos and Strovilia outside Nicosia.
+You can cross at checkpoints at Ledra Street or the Ledra Palace (pedestrians only) and Ayios Dhometios in Nicosia, at Astromeritis, Limnitis, Pergamos and Strovilia outside Nicosia and at Derynia (Famagusta) and Apliki (Lefka).
 Checkpoints operate 24 hours but operating times may change at short or no notice.

 You can take private vehicles or hire cars through checkpoints (except Ledra Street and Ledra Palace) from the south to the north, but you can't take hire cars from the north to the south.

 Carefully check your car insurance to ensure you have adequate coverage for the area in which you're travelling.
 Insurance policies offered by car hire companies may only offer coverage in the north or the south.

 The Republic of Cyprus has also warned visitors about staying in accommodation in northern Cyprus that may be deemed illegal by Cypriot authorities.
 Review information listed on Cypriot Government websites.
 See

 You may need to present your goods for inspection when you cross between the north and south sectors.
 Items purchased in the north, including alcohol, cigarettes and imitation/pirated brand-name products are subject to strict controls and may be confiscated by Republic of Cyprus police or customs authorities.
 You could also be fined.
 'Customs authorities' in northern Cyprus strictly enforce a limit on the purchase of goods in the south.
 Both sides enforce quarantine rules on foodstuffs.

 The safety standards you might expect of tour operators, including for adventure activities, water sports and diving, or renting recreational vehicles (such as quad bikes or dune buggies), aren't always met.

 - Only use appropriately licensed and insured operators.